ashvardanian/SimSIMD/rust/README.md

 # NumKong for Rust

 NumKong's Rust crate keeps most of the native kernel surface while expressing it in Rust-native terms.
-Rust is the cleanest place to use NumKong when you want static typing, explicit ownership, and strong container APIs without giving up mixed precision.
+Rust is a natural fit for NumKong when you want static typing, explicit ownership, and strong container APIs without giving up mixed precision.
 Traits cover scalar metric families.
 `Tensor`, `Vector`, and packed matrix types cover the higher-level workflows.
 Custom allocators, low-precision storage wrappers, and explicit row-contiguity checks stay visible instead of being hidden behind a dynamic runtime.